Crossing Great Central Road with a 3 years old

 The sun was already low when we arrived at the Aboriginal settlement of Warakurna Roadhouse for the night.

-Warakurna Roadhouse offers similar, basic services like in Tjukayirla Roadhouse, but also they have an interesting attraction: Giles Weather Station.
+Warakurna Roadhouse offers similar, basic services like in Tjukayirla Roadhouse, but they also have an interesting attraction located in the close proximity: the Giles Weather Station.

 Giles Weather Station

-The next day we got up indecently early at 5.30 am to see how Giles Weather Station operated.
-Even Marius took it seriously and there was no need to drag him off the bed.
+The next day, we woke up at crazy early hour of 5:30 am to visit the Giles Weather Station.
+Even Marius took it seriously, and there was no need to drag him out of bed.
+We also had to adjust our watches from WA time to NT time, which was 1.5 hours ahead.

-At Giles Weather Station, we met an engineer who showed us around the station and told us many interesting things.
+During our visit to the Giles Weather Station, we met an engineer who showed us around and told us many interesting things about the station’s operations.

-Life at this place is not the easiest thing.
-Three times a day, they send a weather balloon up to the air.
-The Giles Weather Station scientists track the balloon with a radar and record all weather data.
+Life at this place is not easy.
+Three times a day, weather balloons are released into the air.
+The scientists at Giles Weather Station track the balloons with radar and record all weather data that the balloons gather during their ascent.

-The data sent from the device is processed by computers.
-At the very end, they have to find the balloon when it finally falls to the ground.
+The data sent from the device is processed by computers, and at the very end, the scientists have to find the balloon when it finally falls to the ground.

-Fortunately, it is relatively easy to track it.
-Despite the fact that the weather balloon flies to a height of 35,000 meters, it still falls almost at the same place where it was released, due to the specific winds in this area.
+Fortunately, it is relatively easy to track the balloon.
+Despite the fact that it flies to a height of 35,000 meters, it still falls almost to the same place where it was released, due to the specific winds in this area.

 Interestingly, such balloons are sent from over 20 different stations in Australia at exactly the same time.
-Then, the data is analyzed by meteorologists and as a result, we can find out what weather we can expect tomorrow.
+Then, the data is analysed by meteorologists and as a result, we can find out what weather to expect tomorrow.

-The Giles Weather Station’s staff changes every 4 months.
-They don’t last long due to the high temperatures (up to 55 degrees), work style and seclusion (the nearest civilization is over 1000 km away).
+The staff at Giles Weather Station changes every 4 months, due to the high temperatures (up to 55 degrees), work style, and seclusion (the nearest civilisation is over 1000 km away).

 Warakurna Roadhouse Art Display

-On the way back from Giles Weather Station we stopped at Warakurna Roadhouse Aboriginal Art Display.
-We decided to buy a wooden iguana to keep our memory of this place.
+On the way back from Giles Weather Station, we stopped at Warakurna Roadhouse and visited the Aboriginal Art Display.
+We decided to purchase a wooden iguana to serve as a reminder of our visit to this unique place.

 Counting wrecks on Great Central Road – day 3 – 35

-We left Warnakurna Roadhouse in the morning and on our last day on Great Central Road we had only 350 km to travel.
+We left Warakurna Roadhouse in the morning, and on our last day on the Great Central Road, we had only 350 km to Alice.

 We were driving on deep sand or on a very corrugated surface.
 That reminded us of Kalumburu Road.